 - Using New Relic and Loggly together to more quickly see why the CPU is maxing out.

 Having a good system in place for log management can be a great way to improve your DevOps workflow, save time, and help troubleshoot issues with power search capabilities that extend across all of your devices and services.
-Using a 3rd party log management service like Loggly or Logentries can be a great cost effective solution.
+Using a third party log management service like Loggly can be a great cost effective solution.